Dear St. Vrain Valley Schools Community,

-Mead Elementary started a Summer Fun Library Program this year that opens up their school library to the community from six to seven every Tuesday evening.
+Mead Elementary started The Summer Fun Reading Program this year that opens up their school library to the community from 6:00 - 7:00 p.m. every Tuesday.

-Jennifer Stanich, a kindergarten teacher at Mead Elementary, came up with the idea to open up their library after attending a similar program at Fall River Elementary with her children.
+Recognizing the Town of Mead does not have a public library, Jennifer Stanich, a kindergarten teacher at Mead Elementary, developed the idea to open up their school library during the summer after attending a similar program at Fall River Elementary with her children.

-“It’s really just a chance to get books in the hands of children,” said Betsy Ball, Mead Elementary Principal.
+“This initiative is a great opportunity to get books in the hands of children,” said Betsy Ball, Mead Elementary Principal.